serverless-nextjs/serverless-next.js/packages/serverless-nextjs-component/README.md

 #### Should I use the [serverless-nextjs-plugin](https://github.com/danielcondemarin/serverless-nextjs-plugin/tree/master/packages/serverless-nextjs-plugin) or this component?

-Users are enocouraged to use this component instead of the `serverless-nextjs-plugin`.
-This component was built and designed to fix issues the plugin has like the [CloudFormation resource limit](https://github.com/danielcondemarin/serverless-nextjs-plugin/issues/17).
+Users are encouraged to use this component instead of the `serverless-nextjs-plugin`.
+This component was built and designed using lessons learned from the serverless plugin.